yoni2k/data-science-gradual-descent-python/README.md

 - Bias is resolved last, there are cases when weights for xs and zs are OK, but bias is not yet.
 - Weights (of bias) effect the number of iteration, with initial weight closer to the actual weight taking less iterations
 - Many loops or observations makes the descend much slower

+## Warning:
+The internal loop was stopped when loss stopped improving greatly, or started becoming higher (shooting for infinity).
+However, it was explained in the lectures, that loss is not linear, it could go up and down.
+So it might be OK for the Linear function we were exploring, but not in general.
+In general - we need to give enough iterations.